 We believe, teach, and confess that the Sacrament of the Altar (a.k.a. the Lord’s Supper, Holy Communion, the Eucharist) is a means of grace through which the Triune God forgives sinners and strengthens faith.
 It is the true body and blood of Jesus Christ in, with, and under the consecrated bread and wine.

-Following the historic practice of the one holy Christian and apostolic Church, Saint John Lutheran Church — together with the congregations of the LCMS — practices “closed communion.”
+Following the historic practice of the one holy Christian and apostolic Church, St. John Lutheran Church — together with the congregations of the LCMS — practices “closed communion.”
 This means our pastor normally communes only those who:

 - are baptized;